adhearsion/adhearsion-website/views/docs/call-controllers.md

 class MyController < Adhearsion::CallController
   def run
     answer
-    menu "Where can we take you today?",
-         :timeout => 8.seconds, :tries => 3 do
-      match 1, BooController
+    menu "Where can we take you today?", timeout: 8.seconds, tries: 3 do match 1, BooController
       match '2', MyOtherController
       match(3, 4) { pass YetAnotherController }